 Painful Bladder Syndrome/Interstitial Cystitis

-Painful bladder syndrome/Interstitial Cystitis (PBS/IC) is a chronic condition that consists of urinary urgency, frequency, nocturia (being awaken by the urge to urinate more than one time per night) and/or bladder pain, which tends to increase as the bladder fills.
-The intensity of these symptoms tend to range from mild to debilitating.
+Painful bladder syndrome/Interstitial Cystitis (PBS/IC) is a chronic condition that consists of urinary urgency, frequency, nocturia (being awakened by the urge to urinate more than one time per night) and/or bladder pain, which tends to increase as the bladder fills.
+The intensity of these symptoms tends to range from mild to debilitating.
 The National Institutes of Health estimates that 700,000 people in the U.S. suffer from PBS/IC and 90 percent are women.